2025–26 EuroCup Basketball

-The 2025–26 EuroCup Basketball season will be the 24th season of Euroleague Basketball's secondary level professional club basketball tournament.
-It will be the 18th season since it was renamed from the ULEB Cup to the EuroCup, and the third season under the new title sponsorship name of BKT.
-The season will begin on 30 September 2025 and will end at the latest on 1 May 2026 with the Finals.
+The 2025–26 EuroCup Basketball season is the 24th season of Euroleague Basketball's secondary level professional club basketball tournament.
+It is the 18th season since it was renamed from the ULEB Cup to the EuroCup, and the third season under the new title sponsorship name of BKT.
+The season began on 30 September 2025 and will end at the latest on 1 May 2026 with the Finals.

 Team allocation

-A total of 20 teams from 13 countries are set to participate in the 2025–26 EuroCup season.
-On June 19, 2025, Euroleague Basketball confirmed the team list for this season.
+The 2025–26 EuroCup season features 20 teams from 13 countries.
+On June 19, 2025, Euroleague Basketball confirmed the team list for the season.

 Teams

-League positions after playoffs of the previous season shown in parentheses.
+League positions after the playoffs of the previous season are shown in parentheses.